-(2) make AT LEAST 3-5 quality posts throughout the week (i.e. contribute something intellectually meaningful), and
+(2) make AT LEAST 3-5 \quality\ posts throughout the week (i.e. contribute something intellectually meaningful), and

 (3) aim to read almost all of your classmates' posts throughout the week (you will likely learn a lot from them!)
 Since the Blackboard system keeps track of everything you do while logged into our course website, I am able to discern how much you are participating in discussion, including how many of your classmates' posts you are reading.
 I use this information when assigning your discussion grades for the week.
-Remember, post AND READ - your discussion grade is equally weighted (10 points for posting and 10 points for reading).
+Remember, post AND READ.

-I recommend that you check the discussion board almost daily, including the morning the discussion closes.
+I recommend that youcheck the discussion board almost daily.
 By checking the discussion board frequently, you will be able to look for opportunities where you can add more to the conversation (thus improving your grade!).
 This will also improve your learning.
 The following are guidelines that you should follow in order to contribute to successful class discussions: